ConnorPickles/DonkeyKong/README.md

 # Instructions
-Clone this repository to your computer.
+Clone or download this repository.
 Run "Donkey Kong.jar" to play the game.

 All java files are contained in /donkeykong